The elea Talent Program in South Africa in 2026/2027

 General information around the elea Talent Program (eTP)

-When does the elea Talent Program start?
+When does the eTP start?

 The program starts in January 2027.